clagraff/argparse/README.md

 # The Basics
 ## Create a parser
-Imagine we have a basic program which outputs text to the user depending on which flags/arguments they provide.
-We need create a parse, create and include our various options, and then parse our programs arguments.
-It would be something like:
+Here we have a basic program which greets a user by a provided name, optionally in uppercase.
+We need create a parser, include our option and flag, and then parse our programs arguments.
+It could look something like:

 ```go
 package main